oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 pool size.
-For example, if a dynamically sized pool needs to grow but the database resources are limited, then :meth:`ConnectionPool.acquire()` may return errors such as `ORA-28547 <https://docs.oracle.com/error-help/db/ora- 28547/>`__.
-With a fixed pool size, this class of error will occur when the pool is created, allowing you to change the pool size or reconfigure the database before users access the application.
+For example, if a dynamically sized pool needs to grow but the database resources are limited, then :meth:`ConnectionPool.acquire()` may return errors such as `ORA-28547 <https://docs.oracle.com/error-help/db/ora- 28547/>`__, or the database may simply drop connection attempts and python-oracledb will show :ref:`DPY-4011 <dpy4011>`.
+With a fixed pool size, this class of error will generally occur when the pool is created, allowing you to change the pool size or reconfigure the database before users access the application.
 With a dynamically growing pool, the error may occur much later while the application is in use.

 The Real-World Performance Group also recommends keeping pool sizes small because they often can perform better than larger pools.
 The pool attributes